partysalat/monitory/README.md

 Themeing:
 ---------
 You can choose between two themes: light and dark.
-Or you can create your own theme by providing a map with the following properties:
+Or you can create your own theme by providing an object with the following properties:
 ```json
 {
     background: '#ccc',